openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/lvm-installation.md

 ## Setup Volume Group

-Find the disk that you want to use for the LVM, for testing you can use the loopback device
+Find the disk that you want to use for the LVM, for testing you can use the loopback device.

 ```
 truncate -s 1024G /tmp/disk.img
 sudo losetup -f /tmp/disk.img --show
 ```

-Create the Volume group on all the nodes, which will be used by the LVM Driver for provisioning the volumes
+Create the Volume group on all the nodes, which will be used by the LVM Driver for provisioning the volumes.

 ```
 sudo pvcreate /dev/loop0